Bone Grafting: Laying The Groundwork For Dental Implants

 Bone grafting may cause some post-op soreness for a few days, but normally, our patients can easily manage this mild pain with over-the-counter medications.
 We will discuss any necessary prescriptions at your appointment.

 1. Inadequate Bone

 2. Graft Material and Implant Placed

 For more details on bone grafting and to find out how soon you can have your implants placed, please give us a call!
-Lake Grove Office Phone Number 503-534-0114
+Lake Oswego Office Phone Number 503-534-0114

 Geisler Oral and Maxillofacial Surgery is proud to offer the highest level of care to our patients.
 In addition to the latest treatments and technologies, a genuine passion for patient care allows us to provide our patients with only the best experiences and results in our office every day.
 Whether you are here for aesthetic or health reasons, we look forward to serving you.

 Contact us with any questions or to schedule an appointment.

 Our caring and dedicated staff can't wait to hear from you!